dotkernel/api-documentation/docs/book/v4/core-features/authorization.md

 For each role we defined an array of permissions.
 A permission in DotKernel API is basically a route name.

-As you can see, the `superuser` does not have it's own permissions, because it inherits all the permissions from `admin`, no need to define permissions for it unless necessary.
+As you can see, the `superuser` does not have its own permissions, because it inherits all the permissions from `admin`, no need to define permissions for it unless necessary.

 The `user` role, inherits all the permission from `guest` so no need to define that `user` can access `home` route, but